 Users benefit from product pins because they include real-time pricing and inventory availability.
 Also note that if you were to reduce the price of a product that has a rich pin, customers who repinned that product image would receive an email from Pinterest notifying them of the price change, which can prompt them to make the purchase.

-4. Post at the Right Time
+4) Post at the right time

-Like all social media platforms, the frequency and timing of your posts on Pinterest can make a huge impact on your engagement rate, specifically the amount of clicks and traffic driven to your site.
+Like all social media platforms, the frequency and timing of your posts on Pinterest can make a huge impact on your engagement rate, specifically the number of clicks and traffic driven to your site.
 As for frequency, research suggests you should pin anywhere from 5 to 30 times per day to see the most engagement.

 Since repins are one of the best ways to grow your own following, users need to see your pins.
-According to HubSpot, the best time to post on Pinterest is in the evening, especially Saturdays from 8:00-11:00 pm.
+According to HubSpot, the best time to post on Pinterest is in the evening, especially on Saturdays from 8:00-11:00 pm.
 Other prime times to pin include daily from 2:00-4:00 am and 2:00-4:00 pm., and Fridays around 3:00 pm.
 Our own research at AddThis shows that the most popular times for people to pin content to Pinterest is Monday from 9:00-10:00 pm ET.